joemphilips/blockchain-driver/README.md

 # blockchain-driver

-# This repo is deprecated: it is now moved to [here](https://github.com/joemphilips/cycle-walletts/tree/master/packages/blockchain-driver)
+# This repo is deprecated: it has been moved [here](https://github.com/joemphilips/walletts/tree/master/packages/blockchain-driver)

 Cycle.js driver for following blockchain clients